 Africa?
 Really?
 Are there developers there?

-Africa is now the fastest-growing internet population, having grown almost 12,000% over the last two decades and now has more internet users than North American.
+Africa is now the fastest-growing internet population, having grown almost 12,000% (twelve thousand!) over the last two decades and now has more internet users than North American.

 Today there is a robust software development community in Africa with many talented software engineers.
 Many experienced developers are working for domestic African software companies, as well as remotely for companies all over the world.
 Similar to the rest of the world, engineering is one of the best opportunities for individual success in Africa.